 - Seven proven quality measures for analyzing proposal content

-- How to plan proposal content using techniques such as content plans and annotated outlines
+- How to plan content effectively using annotated outlines and content plans

 - How to develop Strength Statements

-- How to apply tools including the SUPS method for eﬀective writing
+- How to use the SUPS method for better articulation of value proposition

 - How to develop titles and action captions for graphics that underscore key messages